Palestine

 》 About Palestine

 Palestine has been under the rule of various powers since the 15th century BC and became part of the Ottoman Empire in the early 16th century.
 During World War I, British forces occupied the region, bringing it under British control.
 At that time, Britain issued the Balfour Declaration, promising to support the establishment of a Jewish homeland, and the McMahon Correspondence, which promised independence to the Arabs.
-After World War II, the United Nations proposed a plan to partition Palestine into separate Jewish and Arab states.
-The Jewish side accepted the plan, but the Arab side rejected it.
 In 1948, the Jewish leadership declared the establishment of the State of Israel.
 Immediately afterward, seven Arab countries, including Egypt, launched a war against Israel.
 Israel won and came to control about 80% of Palestinian territory.
 This marked the beginning of the Israeli-Palestinian conflict.
 In 1964, the Palestine Liberation Organization (PLO) was formed.
 In 1987, the First Intifada (popular uprising) erupted, during which the militant group Hamas also emerged.
 In 1988, the PLO declared Palestinian independence in Algiers.
 The 1993 Oslo Accords between Israel and the PLO led to official recognition of the Palestinian Authority.
-Following the Second Intifada in 2000, around 100 suicide bombings occurred over three years, resulting in the deaths of approximately 5,000 Palestinians and 1,000 Israelis.
 In response, Israel began constructing a barrier in 2002—a wall 800 kilometers long and eight meters high—across the West Bank and Gaza Strip.
-Mahmoud Abbas of the Fatah party has led the Palestinian Authority since 2005.
-In 2012, Palestine was granted observer status at the United Nations.
-Although Fatah and Hamas agreed to form a unity government in 2014, elections have been repeatedly postponed.
-After renewed conflict between Hamas and Israel in 2021, Hamas gained popularity, while anti-government protests erupted in the West Bank.
+Mahmoud Abbas of the Fatah party has served as the head of the Palestinian Authority since 2005.
+In 2012, Palestine was granted observer state status at the United Nations.
+Although Fatah and Hamas agreed in 2014 to form a unity government, elections have yet to be held.

 Palestine’s economy is constrained by limited natural resources and dense population in both the West Bank and Gaza Strip.
 As of 2015, agriculture and fisheries made up only 3.3% of GDP, while manufacturing and mining accounted for 13.0%, reflecting a decline in those sectors.
 In contrast, the service sector grew to 19.8%.
 Key infrastructure—such as electricity, water, and telecommunications—is almost entirely dependent on Israel.
 Frequent clashes with Israel and an unfavorable investment climate have deterred foreign investors.
 The Palestinian Authority depends heavily on international aid to finance its operations.
 However, with aid declining in recent years, the economic situation has worsened.
 The COVID-19 pandemic further compounded the crisis, leading to a sharp economic downturn.